singhneeraj/drupal-payment/PLUGINS.md

 for this configuration of which the type is `plugin.plugin_configuration.payment_method_type.[plugin_id]`, where `[plugin_id]` is the plugin's ID.

+Plugin definitions are cached using the `payment_type` tag.

 See the [drupal.org handbook](https://www.drupal.org/node/1905070) for more
 information about configuration schemas.